 B i o g r a p h y

 A native of Romania, born in Brasov, Maria Rusu comes from a family of musicians.
 She began her musical studies at the age of six studying violin with her mother, Teodora Rusu and later on she switched to viola.
 Maria attended a music school for twelve years in Brasov before coming to the U.S. to continue her musical studies.
-She serves as core faculty at The Music School of Delaware (Wilmington, DE) working in the registrar's office, teaching violin, viola, jazz voice, as well as string coaching and conducting the Delaware Youth Symphony Orchestra.
+She serves as Core Faculty at The Music School of Delaware (Wilmington, DE) working in the registrar's office, teaching violin, viola, jazz voice, as well as string coaching and being the assistant conductor of the Delaware Youth Symphony Orchestra.
 Maria is also a member of the Wilmington Symphony Orchestra and Newark Symphony Orchestra, playing in both the violin and viola sections.
 Starting in fall of 2019, Maria has been appointed principal second violin in Dover Symphony Orchestra for their 2019-2020 Season.
+In February of 2020 she joined the Grace United Methodist Church Choir as Alto II Section Leader and Soloist.

 Miss Rusu graduated from University of Delaware in Newark DE in 2017 with a Master of Music in Viola Performance studying with Sheila Browne and Dr. Esme Allen-Creighton.
 During her master’s degree, she conducted the University Strings, a non-music major strings ensemble.
 Maria was part of the UD Jazz Singers, and she also had the pleasure of being the vocalist for the UD Jazz Ensemble I and several jazz combos lead by Tom Palmer.